Skip to content

 Interpretation & Education

-Nearly 150,000 visitors from throughout the world and Vermont visit the state house each year.
-Docent-led and self-guided tours are available to visitors for free.
-Vermont Schoolchildren visit the state house during the legislative session to learn about the building and observe the Vermont state government legislate according to the democratic process.
+Nearly 150,000 visitors from throughout the world and Vermont visit the State House each year.
+Docent-led tours are available to visitors for free from July through October.
+Self-guided tours are available year-round.
+Vermont Schoolchildren visit the state house to learn about the building and observe the Vermont state government legislate according to the democratic process.

 Tours & Education